manorrock/assistant/ROADMAP.md

       - Creating workflow
       - Executing the workflow
       - Returning the result of the workflow (prompt)
-- [ ] Refactor to use Manorrock standard trigger workflow
+- [ ] Refactor to use Manorrock standard release workflow
 - [ ] Support the ability to select Yes or No for a given tool request invocation

 # Backlog